SUDHANSHU65R/Health-data-assesment/README.md

 2. **Data Transformation:**
    - Records are filtered and transformed to calculate age and days since the last consultation.
    - Records with null values in mandatory fields are dropped.
+   - After processing raw data is stored in `output/raw data` directory for staging purposes.

 3. **Data Filtering:**
    - Records where `Days_Since_Last_Consulted` > 30 are kept.